loopbackio/loopback-next/docs/site/Context.md

 of which may have a parent Context.

-An application typically has three "levels" of context: application-level, server-level and request-level.
+An application typically has three "levels" of context: application-level, server-level, and request-level.

 ## Application-level context (global)

-- stores all the initial and modified app state throughout the entire life of the app (while the process is alive)
+- Stores all the initial and modified app states throughout the entire life of the app (while the process is alive)
-- Generally configured when the application is created (though other things may modify things in the context while alive/running)
+- Generally configured when the application is created (though the context may be modified while running)

 Here is a simple example: